 Taking a Minnie Van to Port Canaveral

-Disney has started testing out and offering Minnie Van trips to and from Port Canaveral for your Disney cruise.
-Similar to the airport shuttle option, you’ll need to call ahead and arrange a Minnie Van ride by contacting Disney Cruise Line Embarkation Services at 1-800-395-9374.
+In 2018, Disney started testing out and offering Minnie Van trips to and from Port Canaveral for Disney cruises, but this option has not yet been available since the Minnie Vans' return in 2022.
+Similar to the airport shuttle option, you’d need to call ahead and arrange a Minnie Van ride by contacting Disney Cruise Line Embarkation Services at 1-800-395-9374.
 A one-way trip will cost $240, excluding a tip for your driver.

 When You Should Use a Minnie Van